Krus na Ligas: Land dispute

 The inclusion of the settlement of Krus na Ligas into the UP Diliman campus effectively turned the residents of the barrio into illegal settlers.
-This resulted into several court cases attempting to secure legitimate ownership of the land the residents claim to have been in their family for generations, long before UP Diliman was even established.
+This resulted in several court cases attempting to secure legitimate ownership of the land the residents claim to have been in their family for generations, long before UP Diliman was even established.
 Attempts to settle land ownership between the residents and several UP Administrations have repeatedly failed.
 During the administration of Edgardo Angara as UP President, an agreement was reached to donate 15.8379 hectares of land to the Quezon City government—acting as trustee of the residents—in exchange for the removal of structures on the boundary of the university and the community of Krus na Ligas; construction of a fence to demarcate such boundary; and relocation of families living on the university side of the boundary.
 However, the failure of the residents to fulfill the specified conditions caused the revocation of the donation.

 In 2008, the new charter of the University of the Philippines was passed by Congress prohibiting the sale of any of its land.
 Attempts to allow the legitimate residents of Krus na Ligas to finally attain ownership of their land was then sought through an amendment of the university's charter.
 In September 2019, Republic Act No. 11454 was made into law.
 This law included amendments to aforesaid charter to allow the sale of some portions of the land, subject to conditions.
 It remains to be seen how the law and land distribution will be implemented.

 Despite the dispute, Krus Na Ligas remains to be a very important residential community for UP students and employees.